51Degrees/specifications/pipeline-specification/pipeline-elements/usage-sharing-element.md

 Note that there is a proposal to reduce the size of the usage sharing payload by moving these values to a `header` element rather than duplicating them in every `device` element.
-Implementing this will be a future enhancement as changes will first be required to 51Degrees' data collection infrastructure.
+Implementing this will be a future enhancement as changes will first need to be made to 51Degrees' data collection infrastructure.

 ## Processing